kamadorueda/machine/README.md

     This step is required to be done in the host as timedoctor is not compatible with Nix at the moment

-# Aditional deployment steps for kamadorueda
+# Additional deployment steps for kamadorueda

 Applies to myself only: